luciencd/alexatutorial/README.md

 What if we could interact with YACS on a vocal basis?

+Goal:

+List a single course to alexa, and it will tell you how many seats are in all sections.

-Goal: List courses to alexa skill, and it will tell you if the skill is API skills kit.
+List courses to alexa skill, and it will tell you if there are any possible schedules.

--Get Intents, Slot Types and Name setup.
+API skills kit.
+- Create a name for your app, to get started.

+- Create Intents JSON file.

+- Define Slot Types.

+- Add List of possible values for slots.